5 Ways to Get Investing Ideas

 If all three of these are positive, then this might be a good place to invest.

-Earnings Strategy
+2. The Earnings Report Strategy

 An investor can always handpick stocks based on the earnings calendar.
 To do so, you would have to know your investment time horizons, and flip through the earnings calendar to find gems (i.e. stocks that you can buy and that will soar during its earning season, or stocks that will tank and that can be shorted beforehand).